appdictive/AppFeedbackDialog/README.md

 To initiate a RateDialog you need to provide a RateDialogStrategy, a RateDialogTitle and an optional color.

 The RateDialogStrategy provides the callbacks used by the RateDialog.
-The title is devided in to two segments for emphesis as seen in the above image.
+The title is divided into two segments for emphasis as seen in the above image.
-Finally a optional color which colors the dialog background and button
+Finally an optional color which customizes the dialog background and button.

 ```java
 private final RateDialogStrategy rateDialogStrategy = new RateDialogStrategy() {